Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • Import data or start from scratch, then save the new company file.

-22. Can you explain the process of setting up users in QuickBooks?
+22. What is the process for setting up users in QuickBooks?

 Ans: